cloudflare/workers-sdk/.changeset/brown-wasps-fail.md

 feature: add `deployment view` and `deployment rollbak` subcommands

-`deployment view <deployment-id>` will get the details of a deployment, including versioned script, bindings, and usage model information.
+`deployment view <deployment-id>` will get the details of a deployment, including bindings and usage model information.
+When using the `--content` option, the command will return the script content for that deployment.
 This information can be used to help debug bad deployments or get insights on changes between deployments.

 `deployment rollback [deployment-id]` will rollback to a specific deployment in the runtime.
 This will be useful in situations like recovering from a bad